Observing the cooling of the North Atlantic Ocean during the last decade, using weather satellites.

 Variations in salinity levels over the North Atlantic Ocean

 As stated above, part of the observed cooling is associated with freshwater inflow from melting Greenland ice.
 Besides cooling the ocean, the ample inflow of fresh water also leads to decreased surface ocean salinities (Openheimer et al., 2021).
 Animations of North Atlantic Ocean surface salinities over the period 1993–2020 (see Figure 5), taken from the Copernicus Marine Environment Monitoring Service (CMEMS), confirm that the inflow of fresh melt water lowers these salinities close to the coast of Greenland.
 This is the case during the month with minimum ice melt (March) and with the month with maximum ice melt (September).
-However, the lowest ocean surface salinities occur in September along the coast of Greenland (see Figure 5, right panel).
+However, the lowest ocean surface salinities occur in September along the coast of Greenland (see Figure 5b).

 Overall, no systematic increasing or decreasing trend in ocean surface salinities occurred during the period 1993–2020 (Figure 6).